Earthquake casualty estimation: Models for settlements

-Expected mortality by city district
+Expected casualties by city district

 In many large cities, the census contains information on population and building stock by district.
 A model of a city in which each district has its own distribution of buildings into classes and its population, is far superior to the basic, primitive model of one coordinate point.
 If one has the resources to divide a large city into neighborhoods containing similar building stock, then a high quality model can be constructed at a still moderate cost.
 An example of the mortality rate estimates in case of a future M8 earthquake off Lima, Peru, shows that there are substantial differences between districts (Figure 9).
 The differences are due to the distance from the assumed source, the type of soil, and the quality of the building stock.
 In addition to the mortality calculation for the entire population, information on the locations and expected damage state of schools, hospitals, fire stations, police posts, and critical facilities would be of great value for rescuers.
 However, to develop this type of information requires a more substantial effort in countries where the location and construction quality of these facilities are not known.

 Calculating the likely functionality of hospitals after earthquakes requires specialized expertise.
 In some cities, elaborate efforts by commercial enterprises have been carried out or are under way to catalog information on a neighborhood level, more detailed than shown in Figure 9.
 In industrial countries details of each house with street address are often known.